Mercersburg Academy: Campus

-The Simon Student Center, located on the lower level of Ford Hall, opened in 2013 after a total renovation and enlargement.
-It includes a large, circular student lounge with a small thrust stage for live performances; a cafe; a theatre-style HDTV room and game tables; an expanded school store and post office; meeting space for student clubs and organizations; and a handful of administrative offices.

-The Masinter Outdoor Education Center was built in 2004 through a contribution from Edgar Masinter '48, a former president of Mercersburg's Board of Regents.
-It houses a 30-foot climbing wall for Mercersburg Outdoor Education (MOE) and Mercersburg Summer and Extended Programs and was created by a 10,000-square-foot timber-frame barn.

-What is now the Prentiss Alumni and Parent Center at North Cottage once housed Mercersburg's head of school and family.
-While the head of school's family now resides across the street in 1893 House (opened in 2013), North Cottage includes guest rooms and a welcome center for alumni and visitors.
-A 2016 addition created a workspace for Mercersburg's Office of Advancement and Alumni Relations and Strategic Marketing and Communications Office.

-The Class of 1938 Observatory was given to the school as the 60th reunion gift of class members and has been in use since 2003.

-The McFadden Model Railroad Museum is a collection of model trains resulting from merging two significant collections and other minor donations.
-The John B. McFadden collection includes many items manufactured by the Lionel Train Company, dating from the pre-Depression years to the 1970s.
-The collection was given a home at the Academy in 1973.
-It included at least 80 engines, as many as 200 pieces of rolling stock, and more than 200 feet of operating track.
+Mercersburg's rural 300-acre campus includes seven student dormitories, a chapel, a library, an arts center, two additional academic buildings, a student center, a dining hall, an alumni and parent center, a college counseling center, 10 playing fields (including a synthetic turf field), a gymnasium and field house, an aquatic center, a squash center, and a tennis center.

 The James Buchanan Cabin (believed to be the birthplace of the first Pennsylvanian to be elected president of the United States) was originally located at Stony Batter, an early trading post about 2.5 miles west of campus, and was erected sometime before 1791.
 It was moved to Chambersburg, Pennsylvania, where it served various uses.
 To ensure that the cabin would be adequately stored and maintained, the school purchased it in 1953 and placed it near Nolde Gymnasium on campus.

 Burgin Center for the Arts

 Standing on the former site of Boone Hall, the Burgin Center for the Arts opened in the fall of 2006, providing dedicated space to house the school's entire theatre, music, dance, and visual arts curriculum.
 The 65,500-square-foot facility is named for alumnus and former headmaster Walter Burgin '53 and his wife, Barbara.
 Designed by Polshek Partnership, the Burgin Center hosts concerts, theatre productions, guest speakers, and all-school meetings.
 Violinist Itzhak Perlman performed at the building's opening gala.